 - the designated organization and the applicants must jointly hold more than 50 percent of the voting rights in the business;

 - To be eligible for permanent residence, the business must be incorporated in Canada and the candidate must be actively managing the business and its operations from within Canada.

 The applicant must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French in all of these four areas(speaking, reading, listening, and writing).
 Must take a language test from a CIC-approved agency.

 Settlement Funds Requirements:

 The applicant must show that he/she has enough money as listed below while submitting an application.
 This money can not be borrowed from another person.

 Processing timeline and Fee:

-It takes about 12 to 16 months to process application and processing fee is from CAD $2,075
+It takes about 12 to 16 months to process the application and the processing fee is CAD $2,075

-Once you submit your application and while waiting for permanent resident, you can apply for a temporary work permit to come to Canada and start building your business.
+Once you submit your application and while waiting for a permanent residency, you can apply for a temporary work permit to come to Canada and start building your business.